Returns Management Software for a UK startup

 As the project grew, the startup established their own development center yet they thought it necessary to keep Iflexion’s team due to our profound knowledge of the product and established trust.
 The customer’s product owner works with us to plan the scope and priorities.
 When needed, we consult the customer’s development center team, provide code review and testing, as well as process the feedback from the customer’s account managers and carriers.

 The startup onboarded Iflexion at the very beginning of their working on a proprietary returns management product.
-We joined the project as their primary software engineering and testing force, and witnessed the product develop into a flagship solution in its field over the five years of our cooperation.
+We joined the project as their primary software engineering and testing force and a retail app development expert, and witnessed the product develop into a flagship solution in its field over the five years of our cooperation.

 The solution has grown to become award-winning in multiple ecommerce and logistics categories, and now features Topshop, Sports Direct, Gap, and Selfridges among its users, processing a total of more than 20,000 returns daily.